Top 12 Best Magnesium Rich Foods

 Total health is dependent on the optimal function of the gastrointestinal tract.
 Cleansing the intestines is essential for eliminating toxins and impurities that can lead to systemic complications.
 The magnesium in pumpkin seeds improves gut motility by decreasing the amount of time it takes for waste to leave the colon.
 (7)

 Magnesium is a natural muscle relaxant that stimulates stool movement in the bowels.
-Relieve symptoms of constipation and replenish your magnesium levels under times of high stress by snacking on pumpkin or chia seeds (8) which are excellent magnesium rich foods.
-Consider adding sprouted pumpkin seeds to salads, omelets and combine into dessert recipes.
+Relieve symptoms of constipation and replenish your magnesium levels under times of high stress by snacking on pumpkin or chia seeds (8) which are excellent magnesium-rich foods.
+Consider adding sprouted pumpkin seeds to salads, and omelets and combine them into dessert recipes.

 6. Sea Vegetables

-Known for the deep chlorophyll rich color, sea vegetables are also one of the top magnesium rich foods.
-The combination of chlorophyll and magnesium prevent the toxic accumulation of carcinogens in the nervous system while boosting nerve and brain function.
+Known for its deep chlorophyll-rich color, sea vegetables are also one of the top magnesium-rich foods.
+The combination of chlorophyll and magnesium prevents the toxic accumulation of carcinogens in the nervous system while boosting nerve and brain function.
 Sea vegetables up-regulate antioxidant pathways to combat oxidative stress and prevent the depletion of magnesium levels.
 (3)

 7. Pink Salts